Variants of this question include:

-Our Git project page is https://bitbucket.org/cafu/cafu, where you can browse the repository online, create forks, post pull requests, and find very good related help texts.
+Also see Getting Started with the Cafu Source Code for more details and https://bitbucket.org/cafu/cafu, where you can browse the repository online, create forks, submit pull requests, and find additional help texts.

 This is now explained in its own section in the documentation: See Starting your own Game for details.

 While you're developing a script for one of your maps, it can be a very helpful shortcut to reload the map script while the game is running, without interrupting it.
 This avoids the normally required cycle of leaving and re-starting the map.

 As a preparatory step, add a function like this to your map script: